-“Disability Futures in the Arts” is a vibrant project on the disability arts and culture that is sponsored by a prestigious grant awarded by the Canada Council for the Arts.
-As a component of this three-year, multi-project grant, 2020-2023 Special Guest Editor, Prof. Kenny Fries, will curate and edit a series of 15 invited essays by disabled artists to be published in Wordgathering—in three sections (five essays, each) and during three sequences (2020, 2021-22, and 2022-23).
-Accompanied by audio recordings of each work, the first five of these groundbreaking essays, along with Prof. Fries’s contemplative introduction, can be found in the December 2020 issue of Wordgathering.
+“Disability Futures in the Arts” is a vibrant project on the disability arts and culture that was sponsored by a prestigious grant awarded by the Canada Council for the Arts.
+As a component of this three-year, multi-project grant, 2020-2023 Special Guest Editor, Prof. Kenny Fries, curated and edited a series of 15 invited essays by disabled artists that were published in Wordgathering in three sections (five essays, each) and during three sequences (2020, 2021-22, and 2022-23).

-“Disability Futures in the Arts” is supported by the Canada Council for the Arts/Conseil des arts du Canada.
+“Disability Futures in the Arts” was supported by the Canada Council for the Arts/Conseil des arts du Canada.

 An exciting series of free, online creative writing workshops crafted especially for teens with disabilities, Numberless Dreams is taught by professional writers who are themselves disabled.
-This series is coordinated by the Syracuse YMCA’s Downtown Writers Center, the Burton Blatt Institute at Syracuse University, and Nine Mile Press, and is made possible with the support of the Gifford Foundation, Onondaga County, and CNY Arts.
+This series is coordinated by the Syracuse YMCA’s Downtown Writers Center, the Burton Blatt Institute at Syracuse University, and Nine Mile Press, and is made possible with the support of the Gifford Foundation, Onondaga County, CNY Arts and the National Endowment for the Arts (NEA).
 Selections of students’ work will appear in futures issues of Wordgathering.
-Complete details and brochure for the current session can be found online.
+Complete details can be found online.